bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ## About `W0CHP-PiStar-Dash`, and Some Warnings

-**DO NOT contact me for support, bugs, etc...**

 This is my *personal* and highly customized fork/version of the Pi-Star dashboard, and related binaries.
 I offer ZERO support.
 This is here for your hacking and enjoyment, and you're fully on your own. *Use at your own risk*, and DO NOT ask me for support.
 Nor should you file/report any bugs etc. on any official Pi-Star medium...this is not an official Pi-Star release.

-If you ask me to support, **I will ignore you.** It's *strongly* recommended that you read and heed the [rules and caveats](https://w0chp.net/w0chp-pistar-dash/#rules).
+It's *strongly* recommended that you read and heed the [rules and caveats](https://w0chp.net/w0chp-pistar-dash/#rules).

-However, users of `W0CHP-PiStar-Dash` are on [Module **E** of XLX493](https://w0chp.net/articles/wpsd-support-on-xlx493/).
-If you're lucky; and if I'm in a good mood and/or if my availability allows, I can help on there too.
+Users of `W0CHP-PiStar-Dash` are on [Module **E** of XLX493](https://w0chp.net/articles/wpsd-support-on-xlx493/).
+If you're lucky;
+and if I'm in a good mood and/or if my availability allows, I can help on there too.
+A very easy way to connect to the support reflector, is via BrandMeister DMR, TalkGroup `3170603`.

 ## Installing `W0CHP-PiStar-Dash`